yihch883/SEC-Insider-Buy-in-R/README.md

 Function to construct data frame with all necessary data for this project(Date, Transaction Type, Price, Quantity,etc) Function to construct data frame that consist sell and purchase behavior.

-## Please note that although the code is capable of downloading all the filing within a loop.
+## Please note that although the code is capable of downloading the filing within a loop.
 It is NOT recommended to do so.
 To allow for equitable access to all users, SEC reserves the right to limit requests originating from undeclared automated tools.
-By doing so, your request might be identified as part of a network of automated tools outside of the acceptable policy and will be managed until action is taken to declare your traffic.
+By doing so, your request might be identified as part of a network automated tools outside the acceptable policy and will be managed until action is taken to declare your traffic.

 There is a workaround such as changing IP and adding system.sleep between downloads.
 However, downloading a reasonable amount at once is still recommended.